Because Firefly III stores personal financial information it's important to know how Firefly III is secured, and how it's not.

 After the first user has registered themselves, future registrations are blocked.
 It can be enabled again under

 /admin.
 Each user is strictly separated from other users.
-Users can't see or detect other users, although they can infer their existence through their user ID (see above).
+Users can't see or detect other users, although they can infer their existence through their user ID (see the preceding text).

 The very first user who registers on your instance of Firefly III gets assigned the "owner"-role.
 Users with the "owner" role can block other users, make them owner as well, but also change their password and/or email address.